Step 2: Report

 - Witnessing events

-You need to conduct research to gather data and information that will help you build a compelling story.
+To build a compelling story, conduct research to gather data and information.
 Effective research entails identifying strong primary sources and reading them carefully to extract the material information in context.

+- Take notes.
 When reviewing your primary sources, take notes of key information and its context.
-Make sure your notes indicate where you are quoting directly from the primary source or paraphrasing the information, as you’ll need to make this clear in the story.
+Make sure your notes indicate where you are quoting directly from the primary source or paraphrasing the information.
+You’ll need to make this clear in the story.
 Good note-taking will make it easy to draft content once you’ve finished gathering your raw materials.

 Interviews enable you to gather unique and distinctive information from primary sources such as experts, eyewitnesses or individuals affected by the topic in question.
 The information you collect will help you create multimedia content that is original, authoritative and compelling.

-If you are producing a reported story, you should interview at least two individuals, and your interviewees should represent different viewpoints, as this will help ensure your story is balanced.
+If you are producing a reported story, you should interview at least two individuals, and your interviewees should represent different viewpoints.
+This will help ensure your story is balanced.
 Interviews can be conducted in person or by phone or video.

 Secure an interview